SAP-samples/teched2022-IN264/exercises/ex1/README.md

 ### Create a destination to get SAP Task Center HTML5 apps

-1. Please switch now to **Destinations** and create a **New** one:
+1. Please switch to the **Destinations** menu entry:

   <br>![](/exercises/ex1/images/destination.png)

-2. We'll now create a new destination for the integration of SAP Task Center into the BTP Launchpad, Choose from the 'Destination Configuration":
+2. We will now create a new destination for the integration of SAP Task Center into the SAP BTP Launchpad.
+In the Destination Configuration section choose **Service Instance** and add the following:

-  - **Service Instance**

 | Property | Value |
 | ------------- |-------------|